 - in the drop-down menu, import automatic captions

-- review and edit the captions for accuracy, they are usually very good but inevitably some errors are included
+- review and edit the captions for accuracy, they are usually accurate but inevitably some errors are included

 Everyone has their own "My Folder" in Panopto where they have full Creator privileges, meaning they can create content of any type (sessions, folders) and modify all the settings on that content.

-If you want to share content more broadly, first create a folder within My Folder.
-Next, edit the new folder's settings, changing the Sharing settings to the desired level.
+If we want to share content more broadly, we can create a folder within My Folder.
+Next, we edit the new folder's settings, changing the Sharing settings to the desired level.

 Folder Sharing Settings Explained

 Specific People - only the list of individuals and user groups beneath "Who has access" are able to view the video.
 Some users may have "Creator" or "Publisher" rights; these are labelled.

 Note that Moodle's Course Folders use the "Specific People" sharing settings: it creates three user groups (Creators, Publishers, and Viewers) for each course, then puts all the instructors into the Creators group and all the students into the Viewers group.
 This makes it easy to share a video with a specific course—we can go to Invite People and type in the exact course and semester code (e.g. "PHCRT-2000-1-2020FA") to find the course user groups we want to share with.